musicplanet/covid-data-de/README.md

 # covid-data-de
-Data utilities for the WirVsVirus
+Data utilities for the #WirVsVirus Hackathon